 It’s hard to resist these ever-sensational stories, so the demand for more stories intensifies (irony alert: this story could be part of the clickbait problem).
-It is key to get a solid line on information.
+The cure for clickbait is a solid line on information.
 UHN News has a great resource page, or try Toronto Public Health.

 The upside?
-Fear of COVID-19 may help us do the things we’re ALWAYS supposed to do to prevent the spread of colds, flus and more.
+Fear of COVID-19 may help us do the things we’re ALWAYS supposed to do to prevent the spread of colds, flus and more (3-8).
+Since this virus is very contagious, we have 2 more special methods of prevention (1-2).
 Based on Toronto Public Health:

-- Keep 2m apart from basically everyone outside your home or bubble and if the area you are in gets crowded, go home.
+- Keep 2m apart from basically everyone outside those in your household (aka, social distancing or physical distancing).
+If the area you are in gets crowded, go home.

 - Wear a Mask when in indoor public spaces, also outdoors when keeping 2m is a challenge

 - Wash your hands often with soap and water for at least 20 seconds (the time it takes to sing ‘Happy Birthday’ twice).
 No soap and water?
 Use an alcohol-based hand sanitizer

 - Avoid touching your eyes, nose, and mouth with unwashed hands